 Do I need to have a specific major to apply?

 NO!
 Our application is open to any undergraduate student from any academic background.
 We encourage students from all colleges to apply.
 The only requirement is for students to be interested in wellness and interested in working with other students to help them be more successful at ISU!
 The skills that you will learn and use as a peer wellness educator will apply to any career or job you pursue in the future.

 What is the Peer Wellness Educator hiring process?

 Student Wellness selects students every Fall semester through an application/interview process to begin work the FOLLOWING Fall semester.
 Student Wellness will be selecting students in the Fall 2020 semester to be our 2021-22 Peer Wellness Educators (beginning in August 2021).
 Students must complete their training in the Spring/Summer before beginning work in the following Fall semester.
 For more information about our application process and timeline, click here.

 What training is required for Peer Wellness Educators once hired?

-Peer Wellness Educators will be required to enroll in U ST 316X once they are selected in Fall 2018 to take the course in Spring 2019.
+Peer Wellness Educators will be required to enroll in U ST 316X in once they are selected in Fall 2019 (end of October is when we announce who we select) to take the course in Spring 2021.